Solaris9/express-typescript/README.md

 Note: I am not a professional programmer, just a hobbyist who likes to explore new ideas.

 I made this because I was bored in quarantine, it's basically what the title says.
-An express application but powered by TypeScript.
+An express framework but powered by TypeScript.

 You have a main file and a folder for controllers.